 Instructional coaches are school-based but centrally-managed.
 They work in "clusters" or groups in order to foster the spread of best practices within and across schools.
 Coaches are paid on the teacher salary schedule and their role is nonevaluative.

 Research shows that sustainable, job-embedded professional development has a greater impact on instructional practices than one-time events.
 By connecting with a teacher within the context of his or her classroom, an instructional coach can be the link between knowing and doing: the partner that promotes the transfer of a teacher's ideas into practice.
-Coaches are considered a one component of the complete ACPS professional learning model.

 Think of a coach as another set of eyes, ears and hands in the classroom, as well as a reflective partner in your practice.
 Coaches can co-plan, co-teach, facilitate lesson study, model lessons, analyze student work, problem solve, and much more.
 Click here to see more details about "What To Expect From a Coach."
 Feel free to contact a coach in person or via email.
 We are here to work with you!